flolu/flolu.de/posts/linux-password-manager-and-sync.md

 ## Final words

-Once you have set up `pass` with `dmenu` and added all your passwords, it's truly amazing.
+Once you have set up `pass` with Rofi and added all your passwords, it's truly amazing.
 You don't have to trust any third party with your passwords, and you can easily sync it with Git.